 Jina AI also has a Reader API that converts URLs to "LLM-friendly input" by prefixing r.jina.ai to a URL.
 They offer different browser engines and parameters for content filtering, even an experimental ReaderLM-v2 for higher quality but at 3x the token cost.
 This kind of specialized feature is interesting, but you’re still managing multiple providers if you need SERP data beforehand.

-For many developers building AI agents, the goal is to convert a URL to Markdown using an API as part of a larger data acquisition strategy.
-That’s where a unified platform becomes really attractive.
-If you’re wrestling with integrating various web data sources for complex AI applications, checking out a Graphrag Build Knowledge Graph Web Data Guide can provide insights into managing the data pipeline effectively.
-These specialized APIs typically cost anywhere from $0.90 to $5.00 per 1,000 requests, depending on the features like browser rendering and proxy bypass.
+For many developers building AI agents, the goal is to convert a URL to Markdown using an API as part of a broader data acquisition strategy.
+A unified platform becomes attractive when you need both search discovery and content extraction.
+If you are managing multiple web data sources for complex AI applications, a Graphrag Build Knowledge Graph Web Data Guide can help with pipeline design.
+These specialized APIs typically cost anywhere from $0.90 to $5.00 per 1,000 requests, depending on browser rendering and proxy support.

 How Does SearchCans’ Reader API Convert URLs to Markdown?

 The SearchCans Reader API directly addresses the critical bottleneck of reliably extracting clean, LLM-ready content from dynamic web pages.
-It does this by combining advanced browser rendering with robust anti-blocking capabilities, ensuring that what you get back is the main, relevant content of the page, stripped of extraneous elements, and delivered in structured Markdown.
-This simplifies data preparation for AI agents dramatically.
+It combines browser rendering with anti-blocking capabilities so the output focuses on the main content of the page, stripped of extraneous elements and delivered in structured Markdown.
+This simplifies data preparation for AI agents.

 The core of the SearchCans Reader API functionality revolves around its intelligent content extraction engine and its ability to simulate a real user’s browser.
 Here’s how it works: